JoKeyser/Plain-Matlab-NI-DAQmx-examples/README.md

 - Jens Roesner's code is available at <https://www.jensroesner.com/work/matlab/index.html>.
 - Nathan Tomlin's code is available at <https://mathworks.com/matlabcentral/fileexchange/27609-daqmx-examples>.
-- You can also check the [NI forum](http://forums.ni.com/ni/board/message?board.id=250&thread.id=10165).
+- You can also check [this thread started by Jens Roesner in the NI forum](https://forums.ni.com/t5/Multifunction-DAQ/Use-M-Series-cards-with-DAQmx-in-Matlab/m-p/185232).

 ## Authors